 All individuals are encouraged to promptly report possible violations of MSU's Anti-Discrimination Policy and Relationship Violence and Sexual Misconduct Policy to MSU's Office of Institutional Equity (OIE), law enforcement, or both.
 OIE is responsible for receiving and processing complaints of sex discrimination (including sexual harassment, sexual assault and sexual violence), which may involve an investigation.
 If a person is unsure about reporting and would like assistance in understanding the options, they may contact a Confidential Resource.
-A list of these resources is available on the Resources for Survivors page.
-A list of these resources specifically available for youth is available at https://youthprograms.msu.edu/reporting/index.html.
+A list of these resources is available here.
+A list of these resources specifically available for youth can be found here.